-Cambridge IGCSE Geography encourages learners to think like a geographer and apply their knowledge and understanding to local, regional, national and global contexts.
-The syllabus provides opportunities to explore key geographical ideas through the study of a range of topics and develop transferable skills, including the ability to use geographical data and information to make informed decisions.
+Cambridge IGCSE (9-1) Geography encourages learners to think like a geographer and apply their knowledge and understanding to local, regional, national and global contexts.

-Our approach in Cambridge IGCSE Geography encourages learners to be:
+Our approach in Cambridge IGCSE (9-1) Geography encourages learners to be:

 confident, using geographical data to make decisions and interpret the world around them in an analytical and evaluative way.